Daniel & Clara: An Interview in 12 parts. Part 1: On Avant-Gardism and the Purpose of ArtJanuary 28, 2018

 Where the earth and sky rendezvous we find the centre of its multiplications: One side weaving and grounding; the other striving and reaching, each grasping and redefining its territory.

-In a process of weaving and grounding, striving and reaching, we return to the second part of this year long interview with The Underground Film Studio.
+In a process of weaving and grounding, striving and reaching, we return to the second part of this year long interview with Daniel & Clara.
 Just as the roots weave with an apparent lack of direction, so too will we be drawn off on different tangents.
 The processes that ground us will take us in multiple directions all at once with little clarity of where they are heading.
 Yet, just like the tree itself, we will be drawn upwards, with ambition, towards the future, telling our story as we go. *

-Daniel Fawcett and Clara Pais reading Film Panic
+Daniel Fawcett & Clara Pais reading Film Panic

 So, Daniel, I was wondering if you could tell me a bit about your life story leading up to that point.
 What was the process that took you from your first artistic steps to living and creating in Brighton in 2009?